Bordeaux Segalen University

-Bordeaux Segalen contained the UFR d'Oenologie, a reputed oenological institute founded in 1880 by Ulysse Gayon, the same year of foundation as the similar faculty of University of California at Davis.

 Since 2003, a team led by Dominique Martin of the Bordeaux University Hospital, has been rehearsing for the first human operation in zero gravity, using Zero-G aircraft.
 The operation is part of a project to develop surgical robots in space that are guided via satellite by Earth-based doctors.
 The project is developed with backing from the European Space Agency (ESA).